chtwilfer/Arc-enabledWinServersDemoLab/README.md

 In this step we will deploy an Virtual Maschine on the OnPrem Spoke Network.

-Before we deplyo the Virtual Machine we have to ceate a Service Principal and regsiter two Azure Provideers.
+Before we deploy the Virtual Machine we have to ceate a Service Principal and regsiter two Azure Provideers.

 **Note**
 **The original Repo is here:** https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/